Need some fresh inspiration for your dinner repertoire?

 I’m not a planner when it comes to meals, unless it’s something I want to test or shoot.
-I prefer having a bunch of fresh ingredients to hand and waiting for inspiration to hit.
+I prefer having a fridge (or garden) full of fresh ingredients and waiting for inspiration to hit.

-The one tray roast vegetable salad in under 60 minutes.
+Try this one tray roast vegetable salad ready in under 60 minutes.

 Or in other words, roast parsnip, carrot and broccolini salad with wild kraut and coconut yoghurt.

-That said, this recipe could have any number of vegetables in it’s name because the whole point is to use whatever you have in the fridge at the time!
+This recipe could have any number of vegetables in its name because the whole point is to use whatever you have in the fridge at the time.

-It’s a dish so simple, so long as you know how to roast vegetables, you won’t need to follow a recipe.
+It’s a dish so simple, if you know how to roast vegetables you don’t need to follow a recipe.

 To prepare this salad start with two types of root vegetable – whatever’s in season or takes your fancy.
 Peel, cut and toss in oil, salt and pepper.
 Put these on to roast while you prep the next two vegetables, which will ideally a bit softer and greener.
 For these photos I used broccolini and asparagus, but you could equally use zucchini, bok choy, kale, capsicum…etc.